Trump voices ‘second thoughts’ about escalating trade war with China

 “We still have some remaining work that has to be done at the working level,” Abe said, but he confirmed that his country planned to increase its purchases of U.S. corn.

-Conversations with Iran have been a top sticking point during the G7 summit.
-French President Emmanuel Macron has been trying to defuse tensions with Iran, which have included the seizure of oil tankers in the Strait of Hormuz, but Trump made it clear that wasn’t happening with his blessing.
+Both countries said they hoped to finalize the trade agreement by next month’s United Nations General Assembly in New York.

+The announcement appeared to have been hurriedly put together as administration officials tried to squelch headlines about Trump’s apparent doubts over the latest escalation of his yearlong trade war with Beijing, which has unsettled global markets and U.S. business leaders and caused discord among key allies.

-Zarif’s arrival came hours after Trump seemed to express regret about the China trade war.
-Asked if he had second thoughts, Trump answered in the affirmative, a surprising admission for a president who has appeared allergic to self-doubt.
+Asked by reporters Sunday morning if he had second thoughts about the trade war, Trump answered in the affirmative, a surprising statement from a president who has appeared allergic to self-doubt.
 Reporters asked a second time to ensure that Trump had heard the question correctly.

 “Yeah, sure, why not?” he responded.
 “Might as well.
 Might as well.
 I have second thoughts about everything.”